ValeryBruniaux/md2htmlpdf/README.md

 ### Blank line

 Insert blank lines in Markdown is not always easy.
-Here you can add a
+Here you can do that to insert a blank line between Line 1 and Line 2 :

-\ with two spaces at the beginning of the line.
+Line 1

+\

+Line 2

 ### Your own style :+1: !